p-svacha/BlockMaps/README.md

 Walls and fences can also be climbed and/or vaulted over by entities, depending on the attributes of both.

 ### Entities
-Entities represent all "things" in the world.
-This includes static, stateless objects like rocks, trees, shrubs, crates and also dynamic stateful objects like characters, doors, ladders and everything in between.
+Entities are all things that exist in the world, from static props like rocks and trees to dynamic agents like characters or interactive objects like doors and ladders.

-Entities either exist on the world directly on a specific node, or in the inventory of another entity.
-Entities are the agents of the world, the main actors.
+Entity blueprints (which define how an entity looks, behaves and interacts with various systems) are highly customizable.
+Things like how it's rendered (premade model, procedurally generated, texture variants) to it's exact shape of how it affects the navmesh and pathfinding (fully blocking, slowing down, decoration only), to how it interacts with the vision system (opaque, transparent), can all be easily defined in the blueprint.

-Entities can contain pre-built systems like skills, stats and modifiers that can be added through a modular component system.
+Entities can additionally contain pre-built or custom systems like movement, skills, stats and modifiers that can be added through a modular component system.
 Components allow to easily extend the behaviour or capabilities in a specific way.
 Custom components and entities can be created as well.
 The skill, stat and modifier components are already set up in a way that they can natively interact with each other.
 They can all be created in a project-specific way (just like all other content blueprints as well).

 ## Content Blueprints / Defs